Markets in Crypto-Assets: History

-Groundwork for MiCA started in 2018 following public interest in cryptocurrencies (by 2024 there were estimated to be 31 million crypto users in Europe).
-The European Commission adopted a digital finance package, which included MiCA, in September 2020, leading to discussions among the preparatory bodies (the EU Council, the European Central Bank, the Economic and Social Committee).
+Groundwork for MiCA began in 2018 amid growing public interest in cryptocurrencies.
+By 2024, an estimated 31 million people in Europe held crypto-assets.
+The European Commission adopted a digital finance package that included MiCA in September 2020, followed by discussion among preparatory bodies including the EU Council, the European Central Bank and the Economic and Social Committee.

-After 18 months of debate, the EU passed MiCA in 2022.
-Regulations on stablecoins took effect in June 2024 and those affecting crypto asset service providers take effect in December, 2024.
-However, service providers with fewer than 15 million active users in Europe would not be considered “significant” under MiCA and so would be supervised by national EU authorities rather than the European Banking Authority and the European Central Bank.
-Elizabeth McCaul, a member of the ECB Supervisory Board, warned of “gaps in the framework” for regulating crypto markets and that traditional approaches might not work.
-She said that the 15m threshold would probably exclude Binance, and FTX before its collapse.
-She had made similar warnings at a Financial Times conference in November 2022.
+The EU Parliament passed MiCA in 2022 after eighteen months of debate.
+Rules on stablecoins took effect in June 2024, and rules affecting crypto-asset service providers took effect in December 2024.
+Under MiCA, service providers with fewer than 15 million active users in Europe are supervised by national authorities rather than the European Banking Authority or the European Central Bank.
+Elizabeth McCaul of the ECB Supervisory Board said the threshold would probably have excluded Binance and FTX before its collapse, and warned of gaps in the regulatory framework.

-Société Générale was the first big bank to list a stablecoin under MiCA, in December 2023, on Bitstamp, an exchange based in Luxembourg.

-In May 2024, the EBA published final draft regulatory technical standards (RTS) and final draft implementing technical standards (ITS) under MiCA, applicable from 30 June 2024.
+Société Générale became the first major bank to list a stablecoin under MiCA, doing so on the Luxembourg-based exchange Bitstamp in December 2023.
+In May 2024 the EBA published final draft regulatory and implementing technical standards under MiCA, applicable from 30 June 2024.

+The transitional period expired across the EU on 1 July 2026.
+In a statement issued on 17 April 2026.
+ESMA said any entity providing crypto-asset services to EU clients without a MiCA license after that date would be in breach of EU law, and instructed unauthorised providers to have wind-down and client migration plans in place while urging national competent authorities to take enforcement action against non-compliants firms.

+Licensing

+Several firms obtained MiCA authorisation in 2025 and 2026, including Bitpanda from Germany's BaFin in January 2025, BitGo Europe from BaFin in May 2025, later extended across the EEA, Paybis from the Bank of Latvia with a dual MiCA and PSD2 licence in May 2026, and Coinbase from Luxembourg's Commission de Surveillance du Secteur Financier in June 2026, consolidating its national licences into a single EU-wide authorisation.
+Binance withdrew its licence application in Greece in June 2026 and paused crypto services to EU customers pending relicensing elsewhere in the bloc.